 Abstract As new intelligent transportation systems (ITS) and vehicle-to-everything (V2X) communication systems and protocols continue to emerge, additional training on those systems and protocols is needed for personnel working in the transportation sector.
 The Virginia Department of Transportation (VDOT) has already created a training program focusing on general topics pertaining to connected and automated vehicles (CAVs), and they have recently identified a need for a more specific program focusing on communication technologies as they relate to CAVs.
 To address this need, VTTI plans to develop a 60-minute training course that includes a narrated PowerPoint presentation in conjunction with learning assessments. … Introduction to Communications in Transportation

-Abstract With the integration of SAE Level 4 or Highly Automated Vehicle’s (Level 4 Vehicle) into our environment, the development of external communication systems is underway by numerous stakeholders across the globe.
-Mixed fleets, comprised of both human drivers and automated vehicles, must be able to effectively communicate with each other.
-Most research on level 4 vehicle external communication has been conducted using simulator or virtual reality platforms to assess driver/road user knowledge, opinions, and attitudes via survey metrics evaluating a single level 4 vehicle.
-However, it is vital to understand how the external communication is perceived in real world … Allusion 2: External Communication for SAE L4 Vehicles
+Abstract With SAE Level 4 and above (L4+) Automated Driving Systems (ADSs) being integrated on roadways, stakeholders worldwide are developing external communication systems for other road users to communicate effectively.
+Most research on SAE L4+ ADS external communication has used simulators or virtual reality platforms to assess driver/road user knowledge, opinions, and attitudes via survey metrics evaluating a single L4 vehicle.
+However, it is vital to understand perception of external communication in real-world conditions and with multiple SAE L4+ ADSs present.
+This research explored how the presence of multiple SAE L4+ ADSs with external communication displays affected participants’ crossing decisions. … Allusion 2: External Communication for SAE L4 Vehicles

-Abstract NEC has developed a Video Analytics implementation for traffic intersections using 5G technology.
-This implementation includes both hardware infrastructure and software applications supporting 5G communications which will allow low latency and secure communications.
-VTTI will work with NEC to facilitate the usage of a 3400-3500 MHz Program Experimental License (PEL) license band without SAS integration to implement a private 5G deployment at VTTI Smart Road intersection and Data Center.
-Specific use cases will be developed to provide alerting mechanisms to both pedestrians and vehicles using C-V2X/PC5 technology.
-Project Highlights Coming Soon Final Report Coming Soon EWD & T2 Products … Private 5G Technology and Implementation Testing
+Abstract NEC developed a Video Analytics implementation for traffic intersections using 5G technology.
+This implementation included both hardware infrastructure and software applications supporting 5G communications, which allows low latency and secure communications.
+The Virginia Tech Transportation Institute (VTTI) worked with NEC to facilitate the usage of a 3,400- to 3,500-MHz program experimental license band without SAS integration to successfully implement a private 5G deployment at the VTTI Smart Road intersection and data center.
+Specific use cases were developed to provide alerting mechanisms to both pedestrians and vehicles using cellular vehicle-to-everything/PC5 technology when approaching a traffic intersection and a dangerous situation … Private 5G Technology and Implementation Testing

 Abstract Truck-Mounted Attenuators (TMAs) are energy-absorbing devices added to heavy shadow vehicles to provide a mobile barrier that protects work crews from errant vehicles entering active work zones.
 In mobile and short-duration operations, drivers manually operate the TMA – keeping pace with the work zone as needed to function as a mobile barrier protecting work crews.
 While the TMA is designed to absorb and/or redirect the energy from a colliding vehicle, there is still a significant risk of injury to the TMA driver when struck.
 TMA crashes are a serious problem in Virginia where they have increased each year from … Automated Truck Mounted Attenuator: Phase 2 Performance Measurement and Testing

-Abstract A significant majority of the state of the art autonomous sensing and navigation technologies rely on good lane markings or detailed 3D maps of the environment and are more suited for urban communities.
-On the other hand, a large number of rural roads in the U.S. do not have lane markings and have irregular boundaries.
-These challenges are common to many small and rural communities (SRCs), defined as an incorporated city, town, or village with a population of less than 50,000.
-As of 2019, there are 18,723 SRCs in the US [1,2]; these communities are sparsely connected and cover … Technology to Ensure Equitable Access to Automated Vehicles for Rural Areas
+Abstract A significant majority of state-of-the-art autonomous sensing and navigation technologies rely on good lane markings or detailed 3D maps of the environment, making them more suited for urban communities.
+Conversely, many rural roads in the U.S. do not have lane markings and have irregular boundaries.
+These challenges are common to many small and rural communities (SRCs), which are sparsely connected and cover huge areas.
+The objective of this project was to develop an efficient sensing and navigation system for SRCs that uses crowd-sourced topological maps, such as OpenStreetMap, and provides high-level road network information in concert with onboard sensing … Technology to Ensure Equitable Access to Automated Vehicles for Rural Areas

 Abstract Although parking facilities are one of the main components of transportation infrastructure, little is known about the incidence of crashes, injuries, and fatalities that occur because of parking.
 Parking facilities are intense driving environments that require both drivers and pedestrians to pay close attention.
 Slower speeds in parking facilities give people a false sense of security.
 This situation is clearly reflected in non-motor traffic crash statistics (i.e. crashes that occur off-public roadways), as most non-traffic motor crashes occur in parking facilities or private roads.
 With the emerging technologies, the parking experience is expected to be improved.
 Car manufacturers … The Future of Parking: Safety Benefits and Challenges

-Abstract The project will develop a sensor degradation detection algorithm for Automated Driving Systems (ADS).
-Sources of degraded sensor information include weather, cyberattacks (e.g., direct communication and passive false signage), and sensor malfunction.
-Incorrect information from a sensor could result in significant safety issues, such as leading the vehicle off the road or causing the vehicle to suddenly stop in the middle of an intersection.
-From the Virginia Tech Transportation Institute’s (VTTI’s) Naturalistic Driving Database (NDD), 1000 events related to sensor perception will be selected to establish baseline sensor performance.
-VTTI will then determine performance metrics using these events extracted … Sensor Degradation Detection Algorithm for Automated Driving Systems
+Abstract The project developed a sensor degradation detection algorithm for Automated Driving Systems (ADS).
+Weather, cyberattacks, and sensor malfunction can degrade sensor information, resulting in significant safety issues, such as leading the vehicle off the road or causing a sudden stop in the middle of an intersection.
+From the Virginia Tech Transportation Institute’s (VTTI’s) Naturalistic Driving Database (NDD), 100 events related to sensor perception were selected to establish baseline sensor performance.
+VTTI determined performance metrics using these events for comparison in simulation.
+A virtual framework was used to test degraded sensor states and the detection algorithm’s response.
+Old Dominion University … Sensor Degradation Detection Algorithm for Automated Driving Systems

 Abstract Advanced driver assistance systems (ADAS) have significantly improved safety on today’s roadways but their impact may be limited by driver errors.
 Understanding and identifying these driver errors will require the integration of multi-domain datasets through predictive modeling and data integration approaches.
 The goals of this project are to identify relevant datasets for ADAS error prediction, evaluate modeling approaches for predicting driver errors during ADAS use, and developing models to proactively predict driver errors.
 Results from the project will be used to guide data collection system design at automakers and develop predictive modeling benchmarks.
 Project Highlights The project resulted … Identifying Deviations from Normal Driving Behavior

-Abstract In the previous Safe-D project 04-104, a prototype wearable Personal Protective Equipment vest was developed and demonstrated that accurately localizes, monitors, and predicts potential collisions between work zone workers and passing motorists.
+Abstract In a previous Safe-D project (Project 04-104), researchers developed and demonstrated a prototype wearable Personal Protective Equipment vest that accurately localizes, monitors, and predicts potential collisions between work zone workers and passing motorists.
 The system also notifies the worker of when they’re about to depart safe geo-fenced safe areas within work zones.
-While the design supported a successful functional demonstration, additional design iteration is required to simplify, ruggedize, and reduce per unit costs to increase the likelihood of broader adoption.
+While the design supported a successful functional demonstration, additional design iteration was required to simplify, ruggedize, and reduce the per-unit costs in order to increase the likelihood of broader adoption.
 In addition, two new useful components were identified that would support a more effective deployment package.
-A base-station will be … Smart Work Zone System
+A … Smart Work Zone System

 Abstract Curbside access has been a growing concern in cities over the last decade as on-demand passenger or goods transportation services have proliferated.
 Increased activity at key loading and unloading points may increase the risk of crashes and collisions between vehicles or with nearby active travelers as vehicles maneuver to access curbside spaces and others maneuver around them.
 This research project investigated linkages between curb management practices and safety among travelers as vehicles navigate to and from designated curb zones within a multimodal urban environment.
 The project analyzed the effectiveness of curb management practices in improving safety through reduced collisions … Curb Management Practices and Effectiveness in Improving Safety